Xi Jian: Disaster of Yongjia and as Inspector of Yanzhou

 In July 311, the rebel forces of Han-Zhao took over Luoyang and captured Emperor Huai, in what would be known as the Disaster of Yongjia.
 During the chaos, Xi Jian was captured by Chen Wu (陳午), a general of the Qihuo refugee army.
-Chen Wu wanted to employ Xi Jian and make him their leader, but Xi managed to escape his grasp.
+Chen Wu wanted to employ Xi Jian and make him their leader, but Xi managed to escape.
 After Chen Wu was defeated, Xi Jian returned to his hometown in Gaoping, where most of the inhabitants were desperate to escape the ongoing war in the north.
 Xi Jian thus became a refugee leader and led his followers fled to Mount Yi in 313, where they defended themselves from enemies.

 The Prince of Langya and Jin's paramount prince in the south, Sima Rui, came into contact with Xi Jian, who he appointed Inspector of Yanzhou.
 Xi Jian remained at Mount Yi, surviving constant attacks from Shi Le and Xu Kan.
 However, with no aid from the capital as well as an ongoing famine around his domain, his people were beginning to feel overwhelmed.
 Xi Jian's followers still grew, as many refugees flocked over to him and lived on mice and swallows, but this only meant that more food was needed to keep the refugees fed.
 In the end, Xi Jian eventually retreated to Hefei with his followers in 322 as Later Zhao forces engulfed the region.
 Despite his setback, Xi Jian was commended by many for his virtuous character, and was appointed a Master of Writing in the government.